 FROM GRAPE TO BOTTLE

 The process of making cognac is long and sophisticated.
-Locally grown Ugni White grapes journey through six major steps from the moment they are gingerly picked from their vines to that first sip as an exceptional cognac in your glass.
+Locally grown Ugni White grapes journey through six major steps - starting the moment they are gingerly picked from their vines to that first sip as an exceptional cognac in your glass.

 FROM GRAPE TO BOTTLE

 THE FULLNESS OF TIME

 Once a year, perfectly mature grapes must be harvested quickly and with precision.
 The mechanical harvests of the Charente vineyards allow extreme precision, both in quality and quantity.
 Ugni Blanc grapes are perfectly suited for our distillation process.
 A late-maturing varietal, it strikes the right balance between high acidity and a low alcohol content, which is ideal for well-balanced eaux-de-vie.

 A spirit which bears the Cognac Protected Appellation of origin (PDO) has to comply with regulated specifications, its grapes must be grown in Cognac, and the wine made from them produced here, defined by strict borders encircling the Charente River.
 You can taste the difference.

 The vineyards of Cognac have an exploitable surface area of approximately 75,000 hectares.
 This land is divided into six crus.

 THE CYCLE OF LIFE